MohamedAbdullahi2/Social-Network/README.md

 # Project: Social Network API

-This is a backend API project for a social network web application that enables users to share their thoughts, react to friend's thoughts, and create a friend's list.
-It was built using MongoDB, Mongoose, Express, and Node.
+The Social Network API is a backend API project that facilitates the development of a social network web application.
+Users can create and share their thoughts, react to friend's thoughts, and create a friend's list.
+The API is built using MongoDB, Mongoose, Express, Node, and Moment.js.

 ## Installation and Setup